 You can see a preview of contents for the current issue below.

-For the full version you can download the Spring 2015 pdf.
+For the full version you can download the Summer 2015 pdf.
 There is no charge for the pdf version, but we welcome donations towards the running costs of the Journal, so that we can continue to make the Dharma available to everyone.

 We also offer an e-book Kindle version, which can be bought from Amazon for just £2/$3.30 (prices approximate for each issue).
 70% of the price of the kindle version goes to support the OBC Journal.